 Update: What's the best Android phone you can buy in the US as of July 2017?
 We have ten answers for you, ranked in order.
 The new OnePlus 5 has been added, but there are many more that came right before it, including the latest Samsung phones.

-The best Android phones from a year ago have gotten better in 2017, with more advanced cameras, faster processors and fresh apps, and some of them are now available at cheaper prices.
+The best Android smartphones in 2017 are better than they were a year ago, with more advanced cameras, faster processors and fresh apps, and now some are available at cheaper prices.

 That has made deciding between the overwhelming number of Android handsets a seemingly impossible task.
 The good news is that we're on top of it.
 It's sort of our job to write brilliant phone reviews.